CAST Contemporary Art and Social Transformation is a research group based in the School of Art at RMIT University.

 Thao NguyenCAST Coordinator

-Daniel Palmer Associate Dean of Research and Innovation in the School of Art
+Daniel Palmer Associate Dean of Research and Innovation, School of Art

 Fiona Hillary Program Manager, Masters of Art, Art in Public Space